KhushiPanghal/getting-started-with-open-source/README.md

  # getting-started-with-open-source
-am beginning to learn and contribute :)
+am beginning to learn and contribute. :)